microsoft/PowerToys/README.md

 ### FancyZones

 - Refactored and improved code quality.
-- Fixed crashing on moving a window between monitors with Win + arrows.
+- Fix crashing on moving a window between monitors with Win + arrows.
 (This was a hotfix for 0.67)
-- Fixed issue causing window attributes to not be reset properly.
+- Fix issue causing window attributes to not be reset properly.
 (This was a hotfix for 0.67)
-- Fixed issue causing a window to not be adjusted when the layout is changed.
+- Fix issue causing a window to not be adjusted when the layout is changed.
 (This was a hotfix for 0.67)
-- Fixed issue causing window not to be unsnapped on drag started.
+- Fix issue causing window not to be unsnapped on drag started.
 (This was a hotfix for 0.67)
-- Fixed issue causing layouts not to be applied to new virtual desktops.
+- Fix issue causing layouts not to be applied to new virtual desktops.
 (This was a hotfix for 0.67)
-- Fixed issues causing windows not to be restored correctly to their last known zone.
+- Fix issues causing windows not to be restored correctly to their last known zone.

 ### File explorer add-ons

 - Add Developer files previewer option to set max file size and fix styling issue.
-Thanks to [@Aaron-Junker](https://github.com/Aaron-Junker)!
+Thanks [@Aaron-Junker](https://github.com/Aaron-Junker)!
 - Improve Developer files previewer exception handling and printing of error messages.
 - Fix crash when generating PDF and Gcode file thumbnails.
 (This was a hotfix for 0.67)

 ### Hosts file editor

 - Improve the host's file loading.
-Thanks to [@davidegiacometti](https://github.com/davidegiacometti)!
+Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
 - Improved duplicate host finding.
-Thanks to [@davidegiacometti](https://github.com/davidegiacometti)!
+Thanks [@davidegiacometti](https://github.com/davidegiacometti)!

 ### Keyboard Manager

 - Fixed a typo in the Keyboard Manager Editor.
-Thanks to [@ChristianLW](https://github.com/ChristianLW)!
+Thanks [@ChristianLW](https://github.com/ChristianLW)!

 ### Mouse Utils

 - Resolved grammatical errors in the Mouse Highlighter description.
-Thanks to [@WordlessSafe1](https://github.com/WordlessSafe1)!
+Thanks [@WordlessSafe1](https://github.com/WordlessSafe1)!
 - New utility: Mouse Jump allows you to quickly move the mouse pointer long distances on single or across screens.
-Thanks to [@mikeclayton](https://github.com/mikeclayton)!
+Thanks [@mikeclayton](https://github.com/mikeclayton)!

 ### Paste as Plain Text

 - New utility: Paste as Plain Text allows pasting the text contents of your clipboard without formatting.
 Note: the formatted text in the clipboard is replaced with the unformatted text.
-Thanks to [@carlos-zamora](https://github.com/carlos-zamora)!
+Thanks [@carlos-zamora](https://github.com/carlos-zamora)!

 ### PowerToys Run

 - Show Steam (steam://open/) shortcuts in the Program plugin.
 - Localize paths of Program plugin results.
-Thanks to [@htcfreek](https://github.com/htcfreek)!
+Thanks [@htcfreek](https://github.com/htcfreek)!
 - Improved stability of the code used to get the localized names and paths.
-Thanks to [@htcfreek](https://github.com/htcfreek)!
+Thanks [@htcfreek](https://github.com/htcfreek)!
 - Support MSC and CPL files in the "Run command" results of the Program plugin.
-Thanks to [@htcfreek](https://github.com/htcfreek)!
+Thanks [@htcfreek](https://github.com/htcfreek)!
 - Added missing MSC and CPL settings to the results of the Windows Settings plugin.
-Thanks to [@htcfreek](https://github.com/htcfreek)!
+Thanks [@htcfreek](https://github.com/htcfreek)!
 - System plugin: Setting for separate "Open/Empty Recycle bin" results or single result with context menu.
 (This was implemented based on user feedback for a change in the last build.)
-Thanks to [@htcfreek](https://github.com/htcfreek)!
+Thanks [@htcfreek](https://github.com/htcfreek)!
 - Add support for log2 and log10 in Calculator plugin.
-Thanks to[@RickLuiken](https://github.com/RickLuiken)!
+Thanks [@RickLuiken](https://github.com/RickLuiken)!
 - Removed the TimeZone plugin.
 - Fix the crash when loading thumbnails for PDF files.
 (This was a hotfix for 0.67)

 ### Shortcut Guide

 - Added: Dismiss Shortcut Guide with a mouse click.
-Thanks to [@davidegiacometti](https://github.com/davidegiacometti)!
+Thanks [@davidegiacometti](https://github.com/davidegiacometti)!

 ### Quick Accent

 - Added Lithuanian characters.
-Thanks to [@saulens22](https://github.com/saulens22)!
+Thanks [@saulens22](https://github.com/saulens22)!
 - Added additional (Chinese) characters.
-Thanks to [@ChaseKnowlden](https://github.com/ChaseKnowlden)!
+Thanks [@ChaseKnowlden](https://github.com/ChaseKnowlden)!

 ### Settings

 - Add missing flyout borders on Windows 10.
-Thanks to [@davidegiacometti](https://github.com/davidegiacometti)!
+Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
 - Add experimentation for the OOBE landing page.
-Thanks to [@chenss3](https://github.com/chenss3)!
+Thanks [@chenss3](https://github.com/chenss3)!
 - Show icons of user-installed PowerToys Run plugins.
-Thanks to [@al2me6](https://github.com/al2me6)!
+Thanks [@al2me6](https://github.com/al2me6)!
 - Fixed crash when clicking Browse for backup and restore location while running elevated.
 - Respect taskbar position when showing system tray flyout.
 (This was a hotfix for 0.67)
 - Show the correct Hosts module image.
 (This was a hotfix for 0.67)